 A large proportion of tropical forests are permanently or seasonally flooded wetlands (REFS), which include forested peatlands, swamps, and floodplains (Aselmann and Crutzen, 1989).
-Amazon River floodplain forests represent more than 100,000 km2 with most flooded six months of the year (Goulding et al., 2003).
+For instance, Amazon River floodplain forests represent areas up to 250,000 km2 with most flooded six months of the year (Richey et al., 2002; Goulding et al., 2003).
 These tropical forest wetlands play a critical role in the global CH4 and CO2 budgets (Sjögersten et al., 2014; Peng et al., 2022).
 Tropical wetlands are a moderate source and sink of CO2 to the atmosphere depending on environmental characteristics (Sjögersten et al., 2014; Helfter et al., 2021); however, tropical wetland and inland water systems contribute the vast majority of global total wetland/aquatic CH4 emissions and make up ~20% of the overall global CH4 budget (Saunois et al., 2020, Peng et al., 2022).
 CH4 contributes ~30% of the increase in radiative forcing from anthropogenic emissions and is 25× or more effective as a GHG compared to CO2 (Masson-Delmotte et al., 2021).
 Methane has experienced recent atmospheric growth rates inconsistent with our current understanding of global sources and sinks of this critical greenhouse gas (GHG) (Turner et al., 2019).
 As CH4 concentrations soar past all-time record levels, climate scientists worry that climate change itself could be contributing to these elusive sources of CH4 (Tollefson, 2022).
 Tropical forest wetlands, floodplains, and inland waters like lakes, reservoirs, and rivers are significant sources of CH4 and are sensitive to changes in climate, yet remain the most uncertain contributors to the global CH4 budget (Saunois et al., 2020).

 [briefly mention biodiversity as segue into Section 2.2] This environmental heterogeneity is conducive for a rich this biodiversity of tropical forests, which might introduce some variability in their response to disturbances, such as logging or fire (Phillips et al., 2004).
 Different species and forest communities may vary in their capacity to store carbon, recover from disturbances.
 The heterogeneity in climate, soils, and biotic factors lead to an non-uniform response of tropical forests to global change.
 Understanding and accounting for these heterogeneities is crucial for improving the accuracy of carbon monitoring efforts and for developing targeted strategies to mitigate the impacts of global change on tropical forests.